Avs-Pavan/DevilDemo/README.md

 Real time logger for android<br>
 Built up on Mqtt - primarily designed for low speed networks.

+#Debug - Error - Verbose - Info - Logger<br>
+Project that demonstrates Realtime logging in android application.These logs can be monitored in a partner app called DevilBoard.
+This can really be useful while submitting the application for tester/client.
+As we can see the logs in realtime, the communication gap between the tester and developer can be decreased exponentially, which will decrease the development time.
+Also if something goes wrong while the tester is testing we have all the logs we need to debug the situation and pinpoint the cause of issue then and there.
+We can u use the same logs to identify bottle necks in api server and solve them efficiently.
+A Custom interceptor specially designed to work with retrofit to give accurate timestamps of request and response.
+The complete Devil logger will intercept all the network call in the application with only 2 lines of code.

 #Pros<br>
 Light weight<br>
 Light speed<br>